nuxeo-sandbox/nuxeo-hotfixed-image/README.md

 Examples for building a custom Nuxeo Docker image that has hotfixes pre-installed.
 The same principle can be used to install other [Nuxeo Packages](https://marketplace.nuxeo.com/) as well.

-Tip: any `nuxeoctl` commands need to be executed via `/docker-entrypoint.sh`.
+Tip: any `nuxeoctl` commands executed in the `Dockerfile` need to be executed via `/docker-entrypoint.sh`.

 # Usage